Obinabo/Obinabo/README.md

 =============================================================================================================================================

-I'm a Fullstack Web Programmer
+I'm a Fullstack Web Developer

 ------------------------------

-I've long learned and practiced with php..
+I've long learned and practiced with php, Javascript and React Js..
 Have lots of php projects under my belt.
-Diving deeper into backend development with Laravel.
+Diving deeper into backend development with Node Js.

 * 🌍  I'm based in Awka